jjpeleato/wp-starter-boilerplate/public/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 14.3 =
+= 14.6.1 =
-Release Date: June 9th, 2020
+Release Date: July 21st, 2020

-In every release of Yoast SEO, we fix bugs and find other ways to enhance our code.
-For instance, we’re always working on quality assurance, code style and other behind the scenes work.
-In Yoast SEO 14.3, you’ll find many of these improvements plus some bugfixes.
-Read more about those changes in [our release post](https://yoa.st/release-14-3)!
+Other:

+* Reverts the change for social media titles to pick the post/page/term title, as this could inadvertently lead to low quality titles for some archives and other page types.

 Bugfixes:

-* Fixes a bug where the FAQ schema list item's position would start at 0 instead of 1.
-* Fixes a bug where the filters `wpseo_metadesc` and `wpseo_title` weren't called with the right argument, which could lead to errors.
+* Fixes a bug where the where all methods were removed from `xmlrpc.php` due to incorrect usage of `add_action` as opposed to `add_filter`.
-* Fixes a bug where our global CSS variables could conflict with global CSS variables of themes.

-= 14.2 =
+= 14.6 =
-Release Date: May 26th, 2020
+Release Date: July 21st, 2020

-In today's release, we’ve fixed several issues with breadcrumbs.
-One of these bugs turned the order of breadcrumbs on its head, which is not something we like.
-Things should work as expected now.
-We’ve also changed how we check if a focus keyphrase was used before.
-We currently run this against our indexable table, making the process more efficient.
-Read more about those changes in [our release post](https://yoa.st/release-14-2)!
+We have a new release for you: Yoast SEO 14.6.
+This release has some pretty cool enhancements.
+For example, we’ve added another helpful indicator in the editor that shows you your scores for a particular post quickly.
+Read more about those changes in [our release post](https://yoa.st/release-14-6)!

+Enhancements:

+* Improves the editing experience in the Social tab, and gives it a dab of fresh paint.
+* In the sharing metadata used for Facebook, Twitter, Pinterest, LinkedIn and many other sites, we now output the post title instead of the SEO title.
+This prevents the brand name from being added in most cases, which is better on those platforms.
+You can still set a specific sharing title on the Social tab of the Yoast SEO post settings.
+* Makes the plugin icon in the editor reflect the SEO and Readability score.
+* Improves keyphrase counting in Indonesian by not counting '-' as a word boundary.
+* Improves the feedback text for the keyphrase in title assessment to make clear that an exact keyphrase match is necessary.
+* Improves the recognition of keywords in the slug if they contain a hyphen (for example: re-duplicated, on-the-go).
+* Improves the transition words analysis for Russian.
+* `Noindex`es the `xmlrpc.php` file and all possible ways to request it, removing them from Google’s search results.

 Bugfixes:

-* Fixes a bug where breadcrumbs would be saved in reversed order.
-* Fixes a bug where setting `Security: no advanced settings for authors` to `off` would remove the advanced settings tab for all users.
+* Fixes a bug where the comment count would be output for Articles that did not accept comments.
+Props to [gr8shivam](https://github.com/gr8shivam).
+* Fixes a bug where the social previews did not reflect the `og:image` tag correctly in situations where the first image in the content was used as a fallback.
+* Fixes a bug where slashes in titles and open graph titles were removed before they were used as a replacement variable.
+Props to [Jon Christopher](https://github.com/jchristopher).
-* Fixes a bug where replacement variables would not be replaced when using the deprecated `WPSEO_Frontend` output without echoing it.
+* Fixes a bug where a `get_plugins()` undefined error would be thrown if there was already a `plugin.php` loaded via the `init` hook by another plugin.
+Props to [Krishna Kant](https://github.com/lushkant).
-* Fixes a bug where our `select2` styling would overwrite the `select2` styling of other plugins.
+* Fixes a bug where there was no border on the bottom of metabox tabs without any collapsible sections.

-* Fixes a bug where JavaScript could be executed via the error message on the Social section in the Yoast Settings.
-As this potentially dangerous data is not saved, abusing this was not possible.
+Other:

+* Removes functions, class variables and classes that were deprecated prior to version 11.5.
+* Yoast SEO had many scripts that relied on many localized objects.
+In an effort to improve maintainability we have combined all those objects into one: wpseoScriptData. wpseoPostScraperL10n and wpseoTermScraperL10n remain available for backward compatibility.
+Plugins that tap into our objects will need to update their code.

+= 14.5 =
+Release Date: July 8th, 2020

+Yoast SEO 14.5 is out today!
+In this release, we made some changes regarding our use of XML sitemaps.
+We decided to disable the new WordPress core XML sitemaps in favour of our own.
+Also, we fixed a number of bugs.
+Read more about those changes in [our release post](https://yoa.st/release-14-5)!

 Enhancements:

-* Optimizes the query used to check if a focus keyphrase has been previously used, by running it against our indexable table.
+* Disables the WP Core sitemaps as introduced in WordPress 5.5.
+* Adds an abstract class to easily add dynamic blocks in Yoast SEO / add-ons.

+Bugfixes:

+* Fixes a bug where the SEO title and meta description for posts that have a custom title and/or description would not be displayed in the posts overview.
+* Fixes a bug where the WordPress dashboard was slower for very large sites, by caching the number of unindexed posts, terms and post type archives.
+* Fixes a bug where inline link functionality in custom blocks could be missing.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).